Upskill-Community/CH1-team-3/README.md

 ## Acknowledgments

-A special thanks to the co-ordinators of the Upskill internship Programme
+A special thanks to the co-ordinators of the Upskill internship Programme, the mentors, teachers, and fellow interns for the experience and knowledge